Webschool-io/be-mean/Apostila/module-nodejs/pt-br/express.md

 Use try-catch
 Use promises
 Before diving into these topics, you should have a basic understanding of Node/Express error handling: using error-first callbacks, and propagating errors in middleware.
-Node uses an “error-first callback” convention for returning errors from asynchronous functions, where the first parameter to the callback function is the error object, followed by result data in succeeding parameters.
+Node uses an "error-first callback" convention for returning errors from asynchronous functions, where the first parameter to the callback function is the error object, followed by result data in succeeding parameters.
 To indicate no error, pass null as the first parameter.
 The callback function must correspondingly follow the error-first callback convention to meaningfully handle the error.
 And in Express, the best practice is to use the next() function to propagate errors through the middleware chain.

 ### Things to do in your environment / setup
 Here are some things you can do in your system environment to improve your app’s performance:

-Set NODE_ENV to “production”
+Set NODE_ENV to "production"
 Ensure your app automatically restarts
 Run your app in a cluster
 Cache request results
 Use a load balancer
 Use a reverse proxy
-Set NODE_ENV to “production”
+Set NODE_ENV to "production"
 The NODE_ENV environment variable specifies the environment in which an application is running (usually, development or production).
-One of the simplest things you can do to improve performance is to set NODE_ENV to “production.”
+One of the simplest things you can do to improve performance is to set NODE_ENV to "production."

-Setting NODE_ENV to “production” makes Express:
+Setting NODE_ENV to "production" makes Express:

 ### Cache view templates.
 Cache CSS files generated from CSS extensions.